amoe/kernighan-ritchie-2e/NOTES_KERNIGHAN_RITCHIE.md

 to take and return int.
 See 'tolower'.
 This allows for idiomatic passthrough handling of e.g. EOF values (-1).
 It seems rather old-fashioned nowadays though.

+'ctype.h' provides the following functions: isdigit(), tolower().

+If you're ever storing non-character data (i.e. not 'x' single-quote expressions) in a char, you MUST specify 'signed' or 'unsigned', to avoid being non-portable.

+Boolean relational expressions always return 1 or 0.
+Some functions may not always return 1 or 0 e.g. isdigit(); they should be documented as returning 'nonzero' for truthy values.

+Again, floats are not normally used, and double should be the default pick.

+Prototypes cause automatic coercion of arguments.  e.g. if a function takes a 'double' but it's passed a 2, 2 will be coerced to 2.0.